 March 1, 2017

-We begin the configuration by selecting a name for our VM.
+Begin the configuration by selecting a name for your VM.

 Generation of the VM